Table of Contents

 - A cheque or postal order for £100

-- Any outstanding documents and fees that the company would have had to pay, had it not been dissolved, e.g. annual accounts with any late filing penalties, and confirmation statements.
+- Any outstanding documents and fees that the company would have had to pay if it had not been dissolved – e.g., annual accounts, Confirmation Statements, and any associated late filing penalties

 - A Bona Vacantia waiver letter (if the company had assets) confirming that the Government Legal Department (formerly the Treasury Solicitor’s Department) has no objection to the company being restored.
 If the company was registered in Lancaster or Cornwall, then the Bona Vacantia letter needs to be obtained from the Duchy of Cornwall or Duchy of Lancaster.

-The application should be sent by post to the appropriate registrar, i.e. Companies House Cardiff for English and Welsh companies; Companies House Edinburgh for Scottish companies; Companies House Belfast for Northern Irish companies.
+The application should be sent by post to the appropriate registrar – Companies House Cardiff for English & Welsh companies; Companies House Edinburgh for Scottish companies; Companies House Belfast for Northern Irish companies.

 Within approximately two weeks, you should be notified of the registrar’s decision in writing.
-If Companies House does approve administrative restoration, it will take effect from the date that the notification letter is sent.
+If Companies House does approve administrative restoration, it will take effect from the date on which the notification letter is sent.

 The company will be considered to have continued in existence as if it had never been closed and struck off the register.
-It will appear as ‘active’ on the companies register and a restoration notice will be published in the Gazette; however, references to the dissolution and subsequent restoration will still be visible on the public record under the company’s filing history.
+It will be listed as ‘active’ on the public register of companies.
+A restoration notice will also be published in the Gazette.
+However, references to the dissolution and subsequent restoration will remain visible on public record under the company’s filing history.

 Restoring a dissolved company by Court Order

-It is not possible to apply to Companies House for administrative restoration if the 6-year period for restoration has expired or if a company was dissolved voluntarily (i.e. a director of the company filed form DS01 to have the company struck off).
+You cannot apply to Companies House for administrative restoration if the 6-year period for restoration has expired or if a company was dissolved voluntarily (i.e., a director of the company filed form DS01 to have the company struck off).

 In such instances, the only option is to make an application to restore a company by Court Order.
-Restoring a company this way is more complex and time consuming, and you are recommended to seek independent legal advice before undertaking this course of action.
+Restoring a company this way is more complex and time consuming.
+You should seek independent legal advice before undertaking this course of action.

-These requirements will differ depending on what you intend to do with the company when it is restored.
-If you’re seeking to resume trading, they will request that all filings that the company would have had to make had it enjoyed an uninterrupted existence (such as accounts and confirmation statements) be written up and sent to Companies House.
+These requirements will differ depending on what you intend to do with the company once it has been restored.
+If you’re seeking to resume trading, you will be asked to submit all filings that the company would have made had it enjoyed an uninterrupted existence (such as annual accounts and Confirmation Statements).

 When a dissolved company name is no longer available

 When a company is dissolved and struck off the register, its name becomes available.
-This means that, during the time your company was not in existence, another company may have been incorporated using the dissolved company name, or one which is deemed ‘too similar’.
+This means that, during the time your company was not in existence, another company may have been incorporated using your dissolved company name, or one that is deemed ‘too like’ the name.
 If this happens, you will need to choose a new name before making your company restoration application.

-If the alternative name is rejected by Companies House and cannot be registered, your company will be restored under its unique company registration number (CRN), which will serve as a temporary name.
+If the alternative name is rejected by Companies House, your company will be restored under its unique company registration number (CRN), which will serve as a temporary name.
 You will then have 14 days after the restoration date to choose a new company name and notify Companies House.

 Need help to restore a company?

-If you require assistance with restoring a dissolved company, our Company Secretarial Team will be happy to discuss the matter with you and provide a quotation.
-Please call 020 3984 5385 or email firstname.lastname@example.org for further information.
+If you require assistance to restore a company, our Company Secretarial Team will be happy to discuss the matter with you and provide a quotation.
+Please call 020 3984 5385 or email email@example.com for further information.